learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Google_Cloud.md

 ## Module Objectives
 - Master serverless architecture principles and their practical applications.
 - Acquire skills in setting up, developing, and deploying Google Cloud Functions.
-- Learn to integrate serverless functions with other Google Cloud services effectively.
-- Understand monitoring, logging, and optimizing serverless applications for performance and cost.

 ## Content